-Still it’s Venice and we can’t have enough of it!!
-Therefore, you can try to stay within your budget by avoiding to eat or drink coffee near the most mainstream touristic attractions.
+Still, it’s Venice and we can’t have enough of it!!
+Therefore, you can try to stay within your budget by avoiding eating or drinking coffee near the most mainstream touristic attractions.
 However, you’d better not forget tip number 1: Be psychologically prepared to spend a lllooot.

 2. SHARE A GONDOLA RIDE WITH FRIENDS OR OTHER TOURISTS

 If you’d like to enjoy a romantic gondola ride just to have this experience checked off your must-do bucket list, you can choose one of the many gondolas around Venice, there are plenty.
 The cost is about 80-100 € and the trip is usually no longer than 30 minutes I would say.
 One time we went to Venice to meet friends having their vacation there and we decided to have a ride with a gondola all together and shared the cost.